DFE-Digital/bat-design-history/app/posts/manage-teacher-training-applications/2021-05-12-creating-a-new-permission-allowing-users-to-set-up-interviews.md

 We could tell them using either an email or the provider newsletter.

-### Mentioning interviews on the ‘Organisational permissions’ pages
+### Mentioning interviews on the organisational permissions pages

 We have decided not to mention interviews when users set up or change organisational permissions.
 We think that it’s unnecessary detail at that point.